jerdog/drinks-review-system/docs/PRD.md

 This PRD outlines a comprehensive plan for building a modern, social platform for wine and cocktail enthusiasts.
 The phased approach allows for iterative development and user feedback integration, while the technical architecture ensures scalability and performance.

-**Phase 1 has been successfully completed** with a fully functional authentication system, user management, and social features.
+**Phase 1 has been successfully completed** with a fully functional authentication system, user management, social features, and comprehensive frontend-backend integration.
 The foundation is now solid and ready for the core review system implementation.

+**Key achievements in Phase 1:**
+- ✅ Complete authentication system with JWT and bcrypt
+- ✅ User registration, login, and profile management
+- ✅ Social features (follow/unfollow users)
+- ✅ Frontend-backend integration with React and Fastify
+- ✅ Status page for system monitoring and testing
+- ✅ Comprehensive integration tests
+- ✅ Clean, responsive UI with Bulma CSS
+- ✅ Database deployment on Neon PostgreSQL

 The success of this platform depends on creating a vibrant community of users who find value in discovering, reviewing, and sharing their beverage experiences.
 The combination of social features, gamification, and quality content will drive user engagement and platform growth.

 **Next Steps:**
-1. ✅ Phase 1 completed - Authentication system
+1. ✅ Phase 1 completed - Authentication system and integration
 2. 🚧 Begin Phase 2 - Core review system
 3. 🚧 Implement beverage database and review functionality
 4. 🚧 Add search and discovery features